In this article

 Table of contents

-Claiming the standard mileage deduction
+What is the standard mileage deduction?

 The standard mileage rate is the dollar amount that a business can deduct for each business mile driven over the course of a year.
 The IRS sets the standard mileage rate annually.
-For the 2024 tax year, the IRS standard mileage rate is 67 cents per mile.
+For the 2025 tax year, the IRS standard mileage rate is 70 cents per mile.

-To use the standard mileage rate method, you just need to keep track of how many business-related miles you drive each year.
+To use the standard mileage reimbursement rate method, you just need to keep track of how many business-related miles you drive each year.
 You can track mileage in a physical mileage log, spreadsheet, digital mileage tracker, or other software.
 Your business mileage log should also note the date and work purpose of each trip.

-Then, at the end of the year, you simply multiply the number of miles driven by the standard mileage rate for the tax year.
+And then, at the end of the year, you simply multiply the number of miles driven by the standard mileage rate for the tax year.
 The resulting amount is the standard mileage deduction you can claim on your tax return.

 [# of miles] × [Standard mileage rate] = [Deduction]

-For example, let’s say your employees drove a total of 5,000 miles for work purposes over the course of the 2024 tax year.
+For example, let’s say your employees drove a total of 5,000 miles for work purposes over the course of the 2025 tax year.
 The calculation would look like this:

-5,000 miles × $0.67 per mile = $3,350 deduction
+5,000 miles × $0.70 per mile = $3,500 deduction

 What expenses does the standard mileage rate cover?